1LV1/1LV1.github.io/_pages/cv.md

 Education
 ======
 * B.S. at School of Physical and Electronic Engineering, Shanxi University, 2020
-* M.S. at Institute for Quantum Science and Engineering, Southern University of Science and Technology, 2024 (expected)
+* M.S. at Institute for Quantum Science and Engineering, Southern University of Science and Technology, 2024

 GPA
 ======